mcoulont/LeibnizProject/Markdown/occam_razor.md

 [//]: # Rocq (67-77)

-The more patterns of behavior of the environment you take into account, the more precise is your scientific theory.
+An event is possible if there is a scientifically possible history in which it happens.

 --MATH_START--
 $\mathbf{Definition}$\
+An event $e \in E$ is said possible according to a scientific theory if there exists a history satisfying this theory in which $e$ happens. \
+--MATH_END--

+[//]: # Rocq (79-80)

+The more patterns of behavior of the environment you take into account, the more precise (that is, restrictive) is your scientific theory.

+--MATH_START--
+$\mathbf{Definition}$\
 $st_1 \in ST$ is said more precise than $st_2 \in ST$ if $\forall h \in H, st_2(h) = ⊥ \Rightarrow st_1(h) = ⊥$. \
 --MATH_END--

-[//]: # Rocq (79-80)
+[//]: # Rocq (82-83)

 ## Occam's razor as a way to choose among plausible scientific theories